 On August 12, 2022, we became aware that the shelf registration statement on Form S-3 (file number 333-231923) (the "Registration Statement") associated with this Sales Agreement had expired on June 21, 2022.
-Prior to becoming aware of the expiration, we sold an aggregate of 1,987,100 shares of our common stock at market prices, following the expiration of the Registration Statement and through August 12, 2022, for aggregate proceeds of approximately
+Prior to becoming aware of the expiration, we sold an aggregate of 3,117,100 shares of our common stock at market prices, following the expiration of the Registration Statement and through August 12, 2022, for aggregate proceeds of approximately \$4,494,496.

-\$2,721,187.
 There was no sale of shares post August 12, 2022.
-The sale of these shares may be subject to potential rescission rights by certain stockholders.
+The sale of these shares may be subject to potential rescission rights by certain shareholders.
 As of December 31, 2022, there have been no claims or demands to exercise such rights.
-As a result of these potential rescission rights, we reclassified 3,117,100 shares (including 1,130,000 previously issued and outstanding shares sold for which the Company did not receive proceeds), with an aggregate redemption value of \$4,494,496 of our common stock as temporary equity, presented outside of stockholders' equity.
+As a result of these potential rescission rights, we reclassified 3,117,100 shares, with an aggregate purchase price of \$4,494,496 of our common stock as temporary equity, presented outside of stockholders' equity.
 The reclassification of these shares shall remain for a period of one year from the transaction date.
 These shares have been treated as issued and outstanding for purposes of earnings per share and general financial reporting.